rfdrake/tel/README.md

 already defeating some security.
 I advise you to only run this on a heavily firewalled box that is only used to allow users to access routers.

+There is also support for password managers, via pulling the password from environment variables.
+Please see [PASSWORD] for more details.

 Obviously, if the router supports real ssh keys or any other secure authentication you should let the login be handled by that.
 This script can still provide value without the need to login for you.